-Giggleswick prides itself on excellent standards of pastoral care and the School is renowned for its happy and supportive environment, where children feel safe and secure.
+The school prides itself on excellent standards of pastoral care.
 The welfare of our children is paramount and this is reflected in our ISI inspection reports.
 Our staff are committed to guiding and supporting our pupils in the School’s values of participation, respect and ambition.